SantiagoMorais/hamburguer-shop/README.md

 }
 ```

-That way, the json data was stored in an state, using useState, and for each snack, using the ```.map``` method, an Card component is rendered in the screen.
-Inside the component, we transfer the json data using a prop, then it is used to render the snack information.
+That way, the JSON data was stored in a state using useState, and for each snack, using the ```.map``` method, a Card component is rendered on the screen.
+Inside the component, we transfer the JSON data using a prop, which is then used to render the snack information.

 ```tsx
 {snackData.flavor &&